School Counselor Salary and Career Outlook

 College Admissions Counselors

 College admission counselors help incoming students transition and adjust to their new settings.
-Their role involves recruiting prospective students, helping students with admission and enrollment, facilitating the selection of courses, guiding students in discerning career paths, and helping students transition to the workforce.
+Their role involves recruiting prospective students, assisting students with admissions and enrollment, facilitating course selection, guiding students in discerning career paths, and helping students transition to the workforce.

-Many colleges and universities also provide counseling and psychological services to support students with their emotional and mental health.
+Many colleges and universities also offer counseling and psychological services to support students’ emotional and mental health.

 Other Guidance Counselors